isomerpages/moe-dunmansec/_our-special-programmes/ELIXiR/Sec 3 Programme.md

 *   **Enrichments**

-In addition, there are enrichment programmes for students to learn certain scientific principles outside of their classroom for a more enhanced learning experience!
+<p style="text-align: justify;">In addition, there are enrichment programmes for students to learn certain scientific principles outside of their classroom for a more enhanced learning experience!</p>

+* jhjk

     *   Curie Me Away!
 Musical
 		*   NKF Health Booth Kidney Dialysis Talks _(Collaboration with National Kidney Foundation)_